How Much Should My Salary Go Up When I Get a New Job? (And Tips to Make it Happen)

 • You’re unlikely to get the full amount you negotiated for.
 A common tactic is for employers to counteroffer with a lower salary — prompting both parties to meet in the middle of the range as a compromise.

 • You have the high ground.
-If things go south, you can always return to your current job (assuming you didn’t quit before you had your new job lined up) — which means that you can afford to sit around for a good offer to roll in.
+If things go south, you can always return to your current job (assuming you didn’t quit before you had your new job lined up).

 • Current market trends overwhelmingly favor workers.
-With the great resignation still ongoing and employment on the rise, labor statistics show that plenty of industries are in high demand, which means that prospective employees have a lot more power than they used to.
+With employment on the rise, labor statistics show that plenty of industries are in high demand, which means that prospective employees have a lot more power than they used to.

 Pay increases should be measured in terms of total compensation, including benefits, stock options, commission, and guaranteed bonuses.
-So, if your new company is offering higher cash compensation but a weaker benefits package than your current one, you should factor that in — and discount the cash component appropriately.
+So, if your new company is offering higher cash compensation but a weaker benefits package than your current one, you should factor that in.

 How to get a salary increase when changing jobs

-From polishing your resume to acing the interview and honing your negotiation skills, there are a plethora of things you can do to up your chances at getting a large salary increase when getting a new job.
+From polishing your resume to acing the interview and honing your negotiation skills, there are plenty of things you can do to up your chances at getting a large salary increase when getting a new job.

 • Tailor your resume to the job you want